How to Select a CNA Training Program near Westport 02790

-The Duties of a Nursing Assistant
+The Job of a CNA

 - Administering basic care to patients

-- Measuring patient’s vital signs
+- Reading patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Cleaning and dressing patients